cmausley/Markdown_Exercise/QMBA.md

     b.
 Check [Delivery Hang Dashboard](https://jarvis-west.dc.ad.msft.net/dashboard/O365_Transport/MailboxTransport/Delivery/DeliveryHangException) to check forest delivery hang status.
 If hang exception has significantly increased, it may cause messages to queue.
 Engage other team based on hang call stack.

     Note: Mitigation action may drop the messages causing the delivery hang.
-Check the message ID to find a cmmon pattern in the messages.
+Check the message ID to find a common pattern in the messages.